Watch: Sheikh Mohammed attends royal wedding ceremony

-Sheikh Mohammed congratulated the newlyweds, wishing them a happy and prosperous life.
+In attendance at the wedding reception was none other than His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, who congratulated the newlyweds and wished them a happy and prosperous life.

-The Dubai Ruler was accompanied by Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai; Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance; and Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Media Council along with a number of sheikhs.
+He was accompanied by Dubai's Crown Prince Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum; Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance; and Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Media Council, along with a number of sheikhs.

 Watch the video here: